ros2/design/articles/unique_network_flows.md

 1. Dedicated nodes: Publishers and subscriptions that require special network QoS can be isolated to dedicated nodes.
 Such isolation indeed makes their 5-tuple flow identifier unique.
 However, this breaks the functionality-based node architecture of the application and degrades performance since nodes are heavy-weight structures.
 In the worst case, a dedicated node per publisher or subscription is required.

 2. Custom 6-tuple using side-loaded DDS Transport Priority QoS policies: Conceptually, a custom 6-tuple can be constructed by side-loading unique values into the Transport Priority QoS policy of the DDS RMW implementation.
 In practice, however, this is difficult to implement for several reasons.
 First, it expects  DDS RMW side-loading competence from application programmers which is inconvenient.
 Second, re-purposing DSCP values as unique identifiers is limited to 64 identifiers and requires careful network administration as mentioned before.
 Third, side-loading support varies across DDS RMW implementations.
-To the best of our knowledge, none of the tier-1 DDS implementations for ROS2 today (Foxy) support side-loading Transport Priority QoS policies for *select few* publishers and subscriptions in a node due to lack of fine-grained interfaces.
+To the best of our knowledge, none of the tier-1 DDS implementations for ROS 2 today (Foxy) support side-loading Transport Priority QoS policies for *select few* publishers and subscriptions in a node due to lack of fine-grained interfaces.
 A glaring limitation is that this alternative ignores non-DDS RMW.

 3. DS-based QoS using side-loaded DDS Transport Priority QoS policies: This gets ahead of the problem by directly specifying the required DS-based QoS through side-loaded Transport Priority QoS policies.
 However, this suffers from similar impracticalities as the previous alternative.
 It ignores non-DDS RMW, expects DS competence from programmers, and is not supported by tier-1 RMW implementations.